 Although we do not have a formal policy regarding attendance by members of the Board of Directors at our annual meetings of shareholders, directors are encouraged to attend the annual meetings.
-All directors attended the Company's 2008 annual meeting of shareholders.
+All directors other than Dr. Henney attended the Company's 2009 annual meeting of shareholders.